xLink/data-grid/docs/usage/laravel-4.md

 		'price',
 	));

+<a name="using-data-grid-with-routes"></a>
 #### Using Data-Grid With Routes

 Because the Data-Grid object will render the result set as a JSON response, you can use it to make API routes in your application.

 	Route::get('users', function()
 	{